Kahe Kai

 No analysis available

 Sewer is effectively confirmed at the building level.
-Current MLS data shows 19 of 20 listings with SEWER, and multiple public remarks explicitly list sewer among the included maintenance fees, making this highly reliable.
+The current MLS data shows sewer included in 19 of 20 listings, and many public remarks repeat that the maintenance fee includes sewer.
+This is very strong, repeated evidence across the listing set.

 No analysis available